• Skip to primary navigation

 • Contact Us

-Home > DIY How To Projects and Tutorial Guides > How to Fit a Vertical DPC – Guide Covering Vertical DPC Installation and Why Vertical Damp Proof Courses are Critical in Preventing Damp and Heat Loss Around Windows and Doors
+Home > DIY How To Projects and Tutorial Guides > How to Fit a Vertical DPC & Prevent Damp & Heat Loss

-We explain what a vertical DPC is, as well as guiding you through which products you need to lay a damp proof membrane around your windows and Doors.
-Also find out why vertical damp proof courses are needed to prevent damp travelling sideways through adjoining walls and how they are used to provide damp proofing and prevent heat loss around windows and doors and any other cavity closing areas.
+We explain what a vertical DPC is and look at why vertical damp proof courses are needed to prevent damp travelling sideways through adjoining walls and how they prevent heat loss around windows and doors and any other cavity closing areas.
 Additionally find out how you can further reduce heat loss from these areas by installing an insulated vertical damp proof course.

 TwitterFacebookPin ItBuffer